The main rule is that every foreign national need a visa in order to visit Norway. There are however exeptions to this rule.

 - Persons with resident permits or permanent residence permits (settlement permits) in Norway.
-The permit must be stamped in the person’s travel document.
+You must bring your residence card.

 - Persons with a D visa

-- Persons with refugee travel documents issued by the authorities in Malta, Ireland, Liechtenstein, the UK or Switzerland.
+- Persons with refugee travel documents issued by the authorities in Malta, Ireland, Liechtenstein, or Switzerland.